Keratosis Pilaris Diagnosis & Treatment

-This skin rash is usually made up of small hard bumps with a red edge and hard white center that can present as early as childhood; however, there are many other conditions that can look similar, so please have your dermatologist evaluate your rash to confirm the diagnosis.
+This type of rash is made up of small, hard bumps with a red edge and a hard white center.
+KP can present as early as childhood; however, many other conditions look similar, so it's important to have your Dermatology Consultants of Frisco dermatologist evaluate your rash to confirm the diagnosis.